 Please click on the "play" button to view a video that provides an overview of HSA's and FSAs and for further details, please read the discussion below the video.

 Health Savings Accounts (HSA)

 A health savings account (HSA) is a tax-exempt trust or custodial medical savings account that you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
-You must be an eligible individual to qualify for an HAS and be enrolled in a High Deductible Health Plan (HDHP), which currently means a deductible of over $1,100 for individuals and $2,200 for a family.
-HSA contributions are limited during a calendar year to $5,600 for an individual and $11,200 for a family.
-However, unlike Flexible Spending Accounts (FSAs) below, you can roll over any unused amounts during the year to use in the future.
-Another significant benefit is that any funds you do not use accrue tax fee interest, so the amount of funds in your account can grow over time.
-Funds from an HSA may be used to pay for certain qualified medical expenses at any time without federal tax liability.
+You must be an eligible individual to qualify for an HSA and be enrolled in a High Deductible Health Plan (HDHP), which currently means a deductible of over $1,500 for individuals and $3,000 for a family.
+In 2023, HSA contributions are limited during a calendar year to $3,850 for an individual for self-only coverage and $7,750 for family coverage.
+In addition, if you are 55 or older you can contribute an additional $1,000 as a catch-up contribution.

-If you are interested in setting up an HSA, we suggest you first check with your employer’s human resources department or your health care plan provider to see if you have or can switch to a High Deductible Health Plan.
+If you are interested in setting up an HSA, we suggest you first check with your employer’s human resources (HR) department or your health care plan provider to see if you have or can switch to a High Deductible Health Plan(HDHP).
 You may want to ask your health care provider is they also have HSA plans.
 You can also find many companies that provide HSA's on the internet.

 For more information about Health Savings Accounts (HSA), please visit:

 A Flexible Spending Account (FSA) is a health flexible spending arrangement that allows employees to be reimbursed for medical expenses.
 FSA's are usually funded through voluntary salary reduction agreements with your employer.
 No employment or federal income taxes are deducted from your contribution.
 AN employee can fund up to $3,050 during 2023.
 The employer may also contribute.